hydure/Code-Clones-Benchmark/README.md

 Set up:
 git clone https://gitlab.com/WM-CSCI435-S17/Code-Clones-Benchmark
+For hosting site:
+Change apache document root to Code-Clones-Benchmark

+For correct project upload:
-Change apache document root to Code-Clones-Benchmark Change apache user and group to 'whoami' or userID
+Change apache user and group to 'whoami' or userID
-Add folder for sessions path in user domain and set session path in php.ini
+Add folder for sessions path in user domain and set session path in php.ini Change project upload path to folder of your chose by modifying filepath upload_projects.php line 24 and CCBModProjects.php line 24

+For database functionality:
 Change MySQL password to match files: *XMmySQ$
 4 Database to copy and pastes in MySQL: create database cc_bench;